 The Fund may acquire interests in loans either directly (by way of assignment) or indirectly (by way of participation).
 The Fund typically acquires loans by assignment, but may in some instances purchase loans by participation.
 The purchaser of an assignment typically succeeds to all the rights and obligations of the assigning institution and becomes a contracting party under the loan agreement with respect to the loan; however, its rights can be more restricted than those of the assigning institution.
 Participation in a portion of a loan typically results in a contractual relationship only with the institution participating out the interest and not with the obligor.
 The Fund would, in such a case, have the right to receive payments of principal and interest to which it is entitled only from the institution selling the participation, and not directly from the obligor, and only upon receipt by such institution of such payments from the obligor.
 As the owner of a participation, the Fund generally will have no right to enforce compliance by the obligor with the terms of the loan agreement or to vote on amendments to the loan agreement, nor any rights of set-off against the obligor, and the Fund may not directly benefit from collateral supporting the loan in which it has purchased the participation.
-In addition, in the event of the insolvency of the selling institution, the Fund may be treated as a general creditor of such selling institution, and may not have any exclusive or senior claim with respect to the selling institution's interest in, or the collateral with respect to, the applicable loan.
+In addition, in the event of the insolvency of the selling institution's interest in, or the collateral with respect to, the applicable loan.
 Consequently, the Fund will assume the credit risk of both the obligor and the institution selling the participation to the Fund.
 As a result, concentrations of participations from any one selling institution subject the Fund to an additional degree of risk with respect to defaults by such selling institution.